unstoppabledomains/docs/src/domain-registry-essentials/cns-smart-contracts.md

-# CNS Smart Contracts
+# CNS smart contracts

 Crypto Name Service (CNS) is built on Ethereum and is effectively a bundle of Solidity smart contracts.
 Their source code is hosted in the [dot-crypto repository](https://github.com/unstoppabledomains/dot-crypto) and maintained by the Unstoppable Domains team.
-This page lists the smart contracts from that repository and gives a brief description of each along links to the source code and deployment addresses.
-For high-level details about how CNS works, see [Architecture Overview](architecture-overview.md).
+This page lists the smart contracts from that repository and gives a brief description of each along with links to the source code and deployment addresses.
+For high-level details about how CNS works, see [Architecture overview](architecture-overview.md).

 This page is divided into sections, grouping contracts by the following categories: